 Can children come?

-Please do not hesitate to come and join us just because you do not have money for a collection and wish to avoid embarassment.
+We have a generous God to whom we wish to respond.
+Collections from this service go towards the ministry we offer in this community.
+Please do not hesitate to join us just because you do not have change for a collection and wish to avoid embarassment.
 Many of our regular worshippers give by standing order and others put their gift on the collection plate as they come in, so not everyone puts something on the plate when it is passed forward during the service.

 How does it start?

-After the vestry prayer, the choir and ministers gather at the back of church, where there is sometimes an introductory sentence before we announce the first hymn.
+After a prayer outside, the choir and ministers gather at the back of church, where there is sometimes an introductory sentence before we announce the first hymn.
 Hymn numbers are on a board at the front and in the newssheet you will receive.

 What do I need to watch out for in the service?

-We generally sit or kneel to pray, and stand to sing hymns, say or sing the Gloria and for parts of the Eucharistic prayer.
+We generally sit or kneel to pray, and stand to sing and for parts of the Eucharistic prayer (see what others are doing!)
 Please sit if you struggle to stand, that is quite acceptable.
 As a friendly congregation, people will be happy to share the peace of the Lord with you, but a full-scale walkabout is not necessary!